 However, Ultron lost the Cradle when Captain America attacked him, giving Black Widow and Hawkeye time to get the Cradle into the Quinjet and then off to Stark at Avengers Tower.
 Though Banner initially wanted to destroy the body, Stark said that they could put JARVIS into this one and wind up with the Ultron concept they initially envisioned.

 When the other Avengers—as well as Pietro and Wanda Maximoff—discovered what the scientists had planned, they were angered, with Quicksilver attempting to stop the process.
 Thor suddenly arrived in the midst of this conflict, using his power, harnessed through Mjolnir, to charge the body in the Cradle to life with his lightning.

 Though the Avengers seemed skeptical at the prospect of this new being, dubbed Vision, helping them, he won many of them over when he lifted Thor's hammer—something no one but Thor had ever fully accomplished —and handed it to him.

 The Avengers then traveled to Sokovia, where Ultron was, as Vision had blocked him from escaping into the internet, limiting him to only his prime robotic body and the sentry robots he’d built to assist him.
-Vision then joined the fight against Ultron in earnest and flew the Scarlet Witch to safety when she was endangered.
+Vision then joined the fight against Ultron in earnest and flew Wanda Maximoff to safety when she was endangered.
 With the Avengers having destroyed all of the other robots Ultron had created, Vision confronted the last one left.
 Though Ultron called him naive, Vision said that living among humans was a privilege, before blasting Ultron into non-existence.